-Emissions from the waste sector have declined quite constantly since 1990.
-The decrease of 67% (3.5 Mt CO2 eq.) since 1990 has mainly been due to the implementation of the new Waste Act in Finland in 1994.
-In 2022, the emissions from waste were 5% lower than in 2021.
+Emissions from the Waste sector have declined quite constantly since 1990.
+The decrease of 68% (3.6 Mt CO2 eq.) since 1990 has mainly been due to the implementation of the new Waste Act in Finland in 1994.
+In 2023, the emissions from waste were 5% lower than in 2022.
 At the beginning of the 1990s, around 80% of the generated municipal waste was taken to solid waste disposal sites (landfills).
 After the implementation of the new Waste Act, minimisation of waste generation, recycling and reuse of waste material and alternative treatment methods to landfills have been endorsed and only minimal amounts of organic waste are landfilled presently.
-While the emissions from solid waste disposal on land have decreased, the emissions from composting have increased.
+While the emissions from solid waste disposal on land have decreased, the emissions from biological treatment of waste have increased.
 The increase of waste incineration has decreased the emissions from landfills from 2008 onwards.
 The implementation of landfill gas recovery has also reduced the emissions from landfills significantly.
-The waste tax and adoption of the National Waste Plan have also had an impact on the decreasing trend in emissions of the waste sector.
+The waste tax and adoption of the National Waste Plan have also had an impact on the decreasing trend in emissions of the Waste sector.